HORNETJOE/Glossary-of-tech-terms/README.md

   * A process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer.
 An algorithm and big part of building an application.
 The algorithm could be a complex calculation that is creating in a visual example such as a flowchart, which makes the algorithm easy to understand by following the flowchart.
 This flowchart is then used as a base for creating the algorithm in the code for the application.

 ### Process of building an application using algorithm
   * When building an application most of the time an algorithm is used to design and plan the application before creating it.
-The algorithm can come in any forms however one good example of a algorithm used during development and planning would be a flowchart.
+The algorithm can come in any forms however one good example of an algorithm used during development and planning would be a flowchart.
 The flowchart shows a visual example of what the application should do and how it "flows".
 #### the process of building an application can be simplified into six easy steps:

 Step 1.
 Meeting The Client

-Before any work can be done the first step is to meet with the client and disccus the plan for the application.
+Before any work can be done the first step is to meet with the client and discus the plan for the application.
 These include deadlines and the design for the application.

 step 2.
-Work out the requirments for the application
+Work out the requirements for the application

-after meeting with the client and disccusing the appliation you need to figure out what the appliation will do and how it will work to best suits the clients wants and needs.
+after meeting with the client and discussing the application you need to figure out what the application will do and how it will work to best suits the clients wants and needs.

 Step 3.
 Design

-Now you can focues on making a design of the applciation.
-This will involve how to looks, feel and works with the user and the clients needs.
+Now you can focus on making a design of the application.
+This will involve how to looks, feel and works with the user and the client’s needs.

 Step 4.
 Development

 Development is where you make your app.
-In the development stage any mistakes that arise could be very costly, both in terms of time and money, so having a clear plan and design before hand is critical.
+In the development stage any mistakes that arise could be very costly, both in terms of time and money, so having a clear plan and design beforehand is critical.

 Step 5.
 Testing

-Testing is important during the last stages of the development process to make sure that the aplication works as intended and to remove any bugs or errors found in the applciation before it is sent to the client.
+Testing is important during the last stages of the development process to make sure that the application works as intended and to remove any bugs or errors found in the application before it is sent to the client.

 step 6.
 Support